 The Total Vegetarian Population in Austria Is 9% (World Atlas)

 Next on my list of vegetarian countries is Austria, with 9% of its people enjoying a vegetarian diet.
 I love Vienna’s vegetarian markets.

 In Germany, Vegetarians Have a Collective Population of 9% (World Atlas)

 Matching Austria is Germany, with 9% of its people following a vegetarian lifestyle choice.
 While Germany is renowned for its meat consumption, I’ve noticed a steady rise in vegetarian diets due to an increase in health consciousness.

-Finishing up the nines on my list is the UK, with 9% of its population joining the vegetarian ranks.
+From a total of 14% of the population who don’t eat meat, almost 6% are vegetarians.
+However, other surveys suggest a total of 9% of the UK population joining the vegetarian ranks.
 The local farmer’s markets offer a wide selection of vegetarian options, making this a delicious trip for any foodies out there.

 People in the UK also practice a lifestyle choice known as flexitarianism, where they choose to consciously lower their daily meat consumption.

 Ireland Has 6% of the Vegetarian Population (World Atlas)